marko-knoebl/slides/sections/python-data-science-4-machine-learning-theory/70-model-validation-and-selection-en.md

 To find the best model:

-- testing multiple algorithms
+- test multiple algorithms
-- testing multiple parameters for the algorithm
+- test multiple parameters for the algorithm
-- testing if more input data leads to better results
+- test if more input data leads to better results

 see [Python Data Science Handbook → Hyperparameters and Model Validation → Selecting the Best Model](https://jakevdp.github.io/PythonDataScienceHandbook/05.03-hyperparameters-and-model-validation.html#Selecting-the-Best-Model)